Learn How to Run!

 Services:

-Running Form Critique: $150 for a one-hour analysis of your form (with video) and a guide to training for your next event.
+Running Form Critique: $150 for an in-depth analysis of your form (with video).

-I will put you on a treadmill, or outside on a track, and we will discuss your running form.
+We will meet outside on a track, and we will discuss your current running form and what improvements you should work on.
 There are at least four things we will talk about:

 1. Footstrike